Azure/azure-quickstart-templates/azure-automation-plus-dsc-lab/README.md

 ## Notes

-*-This solution does not include a hybrid connection to an on-premises environment.*
+1. *This solution does not include a hybrid connection to an on-premises environment.*
-*-All Windows VMs are domain joined during the deployment.*
+2. *All Windows VMs are domain joined during the deployment.*

 ## Tags